shash42/ApertiumBidixGen/README.md

 <h5> What can it be used for? </h5>

-Apertium provides more than 50 high quality stable language pairs, apart from unreleased data on an even larger number of language pairs.
+[Apertium](https://github.com/apertium/apertium-trunk) provides more than 50 high quality stable language pairs, apart from unreleased data on an even larger number of language pairs.
 Generating bilingual dictionaries semi-automatically can be of immense use to Apertium language-pair developers to increase Apertium's coverage, and keeping that in mind a fast Apertium bilingual dictionary parser with >90% coverage comes packaged into the tool.
 An option allows language-pair developers to generate "incomplete" Apertium bilingual dictionary entries.
 This is because in it's current state, the project does not handle morphological information, an important component of Apertium bilingual dictionaries. <br>

-The project has also been packaged for RDF data using the Lemon model (which happens to be sourced from Apertium data itself).
+The project has also been packaged for ApertiumRDF project, that provides RDF format data.
 An RDF Parser that works on RDF queried TSV data is provided, along with a SPARQL query that extracts all translations between a given pair of languages.
 More details on this can be found in the Tools/src folder. <br>

 While these are 2 specific source data-sources, generalization has been a key goal of this project.
 By just writing a parser that converts source data to the required internal input TSV format: SLw, POS(SLw), SL, TLw, POS(TLw), TL, the tool can be used for a variety of source data.
 Here SL stands for Source Language, TL stands for Target Language, '-w' stands for -word and POS(w) stands for POS of a word.
 Given the experiment-oriented setup, the user can tune the algorithm with simplicity for a variety of data<br>